wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 - **Optional Fields Handling:**
   - Certain AI passes have nullable fields like `model_id`, `max_tokens`, and `temperature`.
 It's essential to handle these gracefully in the application logic to prevent potential null reference issues.

+- **Inconsistent Use of Enums and Strings:**
+  - The mix of enum-based and string-based `operation_identifier` values across AI passes introduces inconsistency.
+It's recommended to refactor the `config/ai.php` to use `OperationIdentifier` enums uniformly to maintain consistency and leverage type safety.

+- **Handling of Static Analysis Pass:**
+  - The `static_analysis` pass is categorized as `RAW` and does not specify a model or related parameters.
+This departure from other AI passes requires distinct handling in the application logic to differentiate between AI-driven and tool-driven analyses.

+- **Environment Variable Defaults:**
+  - Default values for environment variables are extensively used, which is good for flexibility.
+However, some defaults may lead to suboptimal configurations if not properly overridden, necessitating careful management of `.env` settings.

 ### Next Steps